Itinerary

 Day 3: Brickendon Estate, Woolmers Estate and National Rose Garden

-Today explore the heritage gardens of Brickendon Estate, a magnificent family-owned property offering a unique insight into Australia’s colonial history.
+Today, we explore the heritage gardens of Brickendon Estate, a magnificent family-owned property offering a unique insight into Australia’s colonial history.
 This afternoon, enjoy a guided tour of the house at Woolmers Estate, which provides a fascinating reflection upon Tasmanian colonial life—it is also one of the most historically significant heritage properties in Australia.
 We will also have time to explore its National Rose Garden.

 Day 4: Historic Villages of Central Tasmania driving to Hobart – Oatlands, Richmond and Ross

-Day 5: Hobart – Corinda House Private Garden, Royal Tasmanian Botanical Gardens, Henry Jones Art Hotel Private Art Tour
+Day 5: Hobart – Earthenry Farm, Royal Tasmanian Botanical Gardens, Henry Jones Art Hotel Private Art Tour

-After breakfast, visit the private garden of Corinda House and admire the symmetrical parterres and box hedges.
-Explore the Royal Tasmanian Botanical Gardens, a cool-climate garden with several unique collections, which include Australia’s only subantarctic plant house.
-The gardens are Australia’s second oldest after Sydney’s Royal Botanic Gardens.
+This morning we are treated to a visit to Earthenry Farm where we participate in a guided tour and flower arranging activity.
+Later in the day we tour the grounds of the Royal Tasmanian Botanical Gardens, a cool-climate garden with several unique collections, including Australia’s only subantarctic plant house.
+The gardens are also Australia’s second-oldest botanic gardens after Sydney’s Royal Botanic Gardens.
 Later, take a tour of the Henry Jones Art Hotel’s private art collection.
 This evening, enjoy free time to explore Hobart.

-Enjoy exploring a very special private garden near Hobart and meet the owners.
+After breakfast, visit the private garden of Corinda House and admire the symmetrical parterres and box hedges.
 Afterwards, see the spectacular multi-tiered Russell Falls in Mount Field National Park’s cool temperate rainforest, one of Tasmania’s oldest.
+Then visit beautiful Epsom House and Gardens.
 Enjoy dinner out tonight at a local restaurant.

 Day 7: Salamanca Market and MONA or Barilla Bay Oyster Farm